...Love letter book to video games on the Commodore 64...

 The first time I heard (Read, more like.) about Commodore's home / personal computer was in a bi-monthly magazine (Teknik Magazinet) that reported on all kinds of technology that was new and on its way.
 Plus all the stuff that we're still waiting for.
 But one theme returned issue after issue.
 Video games.
 Something about "playing games" at home instead of at the arcades (Nearly 90 kilometers away!) fascinated me and the imagination ran wild around what the games could be and look like.
 This was in 1984 and I was an 11 year old shit-kid.
 That same magazine started reviewing games later that year and the descriptions just made everything so much more attractive - Arcade games, adventure games, simulators, sports, you name it.
 And in other magazines were all those Commodore 64 ads that did their best to entice the consumers.
 It worked.
 It worked extremely well...
 But the price tag was at least one hundred times higher than what a dumbass kid could afford - Even if the allowance had been saved every week for years.
 The occasional daytime paper round didn't do much good for the economy either, so motivation faded and died a quick death.
 A new strategy had to be developed - The one of the notoriously ineffective "persuasion of parents"-kind.

 The difficult part was being able to explain why the household needed this machine.
 It was a battle of losses on all fronts.
 At the time, two class-mates of mine had the Intellivision and another dude had a Philips G7000, but everybody could see that the Commodore 64-games looked and sounded ("On paper", that is.) far better and way more interesting.
 And then that 1985 boom happened.
 And 1986 was the chain reaction.
 I think it was in late fall / around Christmas '86 when the NES was released over here.
-Sure, Ice Climber looked a bit nice and everything, but when I saw a C64 in a store window, I fell madly in love.
-It was showing Summer Games II, and I just felt on a genetic level that I needed that machine in my life.
+Sure, Ice Climber looked a bit nice and everything, but when I saw a C64 in a store window earlier, I fell madly in love.
+It was showing Summer Games, and I just felt on a genetic level that I needed that machine in my life.
 I wanted it close to me.
 But that price tag...
 My dad was with me that time, and he didn't look that impressed as usual.
 He too commented the "ridiculously high price".
 1987 crept closer and I read everything I ever could about the C64 - Game reviews, editorials, articles...
 Just to find out a bit more...
 I semi-unintentionally probably drove my parents crazy with my ramblings about how great this computer was and how it was everything I needed.
 They didn't believe me, of course.
 I'm just saying: If my non-existing kid...
 Never mind.

 That same summer, my dads co-worker bought an Amiga 1000 that cost a fortune.
 This was relatively early into the C64-craze, so the Amiga had barely taken off.
 But during one afternoon, he demoed the "technical wonder" and we played some games on it like S.D.I. and Barbarian.
 But I simply didn't feel the same way about the Amiga as the C64, which almost half of my bloody classmates had started getting for birthdays and such.
 I made an attempt to explain that the C64 didn't even cost a fifth of what the Amiga cost, plus that the games could be copied on ordinary music cassettes - Forty games on one tape.
 That too fell on deaf ears for some utterly strange reason.
 Then, there was that fateful February evening after school when one of the aforementioned classmates invited some of us nurdes for an evening of gaming.
 He loaded up Ghostbusters, the game that I had read about.
 And it was even better than I had imagined.
 And Rambo - First Blood: Part II.
 Yie-Ar Kung Fu.
 Commando.
 For the next days, or even weeks, I could not stop thinking about the magic that I had experienced.
 The early to mid '87 was getting excruciating, and in a desperate attempt to get closer to the goal, I tried to save up some money.
 Luckily, all of my friends and acquaintances had a C64 at that point so any time we were hanging around someone's place, we played a few games or ten.
 Until someone's mom chased us out.
 But I needed a C64 for myself.
 I was genuinely unhappy without one and truly felt like I was missing an extremely important part of history.